JuliaManifolds/Manifolds.jl/docs/src/tutorials/manifold.md

 end
 ```

-This tutorial demonstrates, how to easily set up your own manifold within `Manifolds.jl`.
+This tutorial demonstrates how to easily set your own manifold up within `Manifolds.jl`.

 ## Introduction

 If you looked around a little and saw the [interface](../interface.md), the amount of functions and possibilities, it might seem that a manifold might take some time to implement.
-This tutorial demonstrated, that you can get your first own manifold quite fast and you only have to implement the functions you actually need.
-For this tutorial it would be helpful, if you take a look at our [notation](../notation.md).
+This tutorial demonstrates that you can get your first own manifold quite fast and you only have to implement the functions you actually need.
+For this tutorial it would be helpful if you take a look at our [notation](../notation.md).
 For this tutorial it is helpful, if you heard of the exponential map, tangent vectors and the dimension of a manifold.

 We start with two technical preliminaries.
 If you want to start directly, you can [skip](@ref manifold-tutorial-task) this paragraph and revisit it for two of the implementation details.